-5 Benefits of Group Therapy Activities.
 Over 51 million Americans live with mental illness.
 Whether they struggle from anxiety, depression, addiction, or something a little less common, it all impacts their lives significantly.
+This article explains the 5 Benefits of group therapy activities:-

 Group therapy can help these people in a number of ways.
 It can also assist people who go through traumatic events, like losing a loved one or falling victim to violence.